NasaTigyr/dotfiles/README.md

 You have to create an ssh key and connect it to your github. ssh-keygen (use the man page if you have the guts..., or just go use chatgpt or some other shit)>

+Learn how to use vim!!!
+To learn:
+-Fuzzy Finder:
+    -> :Files
+    -> :Buffers
+    -> :Lines
+    -> :Rg
+    -> :BLines